small crabs, hermit crabs, other crustaceans, molluscs and fishes

 Although it has excellent eyesight, a red octopus uses touch and smell to find food—thousands of chemical receptors and millions of texture receptors line the rims of its suckers.
 It scours the sandy seafloor to flush out small prey, or crawls in and out of rocky areas to hunt crabs and shrimp.

 A red octopus lives about two years.
-It begins life as larvae in the intertidal and shallow subtidal zones, spending a short time drifting as plankton.
-It settles as a juvenile on kelp holdfasts.
-Then it migrates offshore and settles on sandy mud sea bottoms.
+Just-hatched red octopuses begin life in the intertidal and shallow subtidal zones.
+Juveniles make their homes on kelp holdfasts before migrating offshore and settling on the sandy sea floor.

 A red octopus mates in late winter and early spring before moving to the intertidal area to spawn.
 Females protect and groom eggs until the larvae hatch six to eight weeks later.
 The females then die; the males die after mating.